top of page

 Learning is great, but implementing what you learned is the only way to start seeing success.
 Start by identifying who your target audience is, then start researching some of the key phrases they're using to find a business like yours, find at least one main low competition keyword for each of the pages on your website you want to rank, and then start thinking about more relevant keywords that you can develop more content around.
 Add more content to your current pages or start coming up with new page ideas or blog posts ideas that would have the ability to rank and start generating backlinks.

-Determine what they're searching to find a business like yours
+• Step 2: Research what your target audience is searching to find a business like yours

-If you enjoy strategy, SEO may be something you also start to enjoy!
-If strategy isn't your thing, it may be something you'll want to hire out.
-I've always loved to at least try to DIY something before I hire it out.
-This always shows me if continuing to DIY is going to be a smart use of my time or not.
+If you enjoy strategy, SEO may be something you also start to enjoy doing yourself for your business!
+If strategy isn't your thing or any of this seems overwhelming, it may be something you want to hire out.
+I've always loved at least attempting to DIY something before I hire it out.
+This satisfies my curiosity and shows me if continuing to DIY is going to be a smart use of my time or not.
 As an entrepreneur, it's vitally important to recognize the value of our time.
 I love the quote "You're not paid by the hour, you're paid by the value you bring to the hour".
-Whether you work for yourself or someone else, think about the value that comes out of each hour you spend on something.
+If you can learn something, implement it, and add value to your business by spending time on it, go for it!
+If you're spending hours, weeks, or even months trying to learn something that you could hire out, it may be time to increase the marketing budget and hire someone.